rajeshrah22/nmstate-mcp/README.md

 !!
 WORK IN PROGRESS !!

-A mcp server implementation that works with the MCP SuperAssistant Chrome browser extension to enable any web based LLM chat API to call local nmstate tools using MCP.
+A mcp server implementation that works with the **MCP SuperAssistant** Chrome browser extension to enable any web based LLM chat API to call local nmstate tools using MCP.
-Can also be used with Claude Desktop and Cursor.
+Can also be used with **Claude Desktop and Cursor**.

 The vision is to make network management easier with the power of LLMs and MCP.
 Please submit issues with ideas :)